-Editor’s Note: which features contributions from members of the medical community.
+Editor’s Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Carol Gibbons, RN, BSN, NHA, who is CEO of CJ Consulting, which specializes in healthcare revenue cycle management.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 Last week a physician contacted me about setting up a small family practice in Austin Texas.
 The practice will be all cash pay and the physician will not have any insurance contracts, having already been down that route in the past.
 The approach for the practice would be that the physician would see patients in the office or at home, and patient data would not be electronic so it would never be shared on the internet.
 With the current publicity about medical businesses experience with ransomware and data hacks, the marketing will focus on the safety of patient information.

 Further reading: Physician-designed EHRs work better for doctors